 - Obstructive Sleep Apnoea

-The burgeoning burden of CHD in India can be explained by the alarming rise in the prevalence of coronary risk factors like diabetes, hypertension, atherogenic dyslipidaemia, smoking, central obesity and physical inactivity.
-Rapid urbanization and change in lifestyle that occurred during the past two decades have led to the growing burden of coronary risk factors in India .
+The burden of CHD in India can be explained by the alarming rise in the prevalence of coronary risk factors like diabetes, hypertension, atherogenic dyslipidaemia, smoking, central obesity and physical inactivity.
+Rapid urbanization and change in lifestyle that occurred during the past two decades have led to the growing burden of coronary risk factors in India.

-WHY ARE FIT & HEALTHY PEOPLE SUDDENLY GETTING HEART ATTACKS?
+WHY ARE FIT & HEALTHY PEOPLE GETTING HEART ATTACKS?

 The question still remains.
-Why are people suddenly getting heart attacks , even though they have a fit and healthy lifestyle?
+Why are people who are having a fit and healthy lifestyle, suffering from heart attacks?
 And why is the number rising?

-Research conducted in Australia found that there is an increasing proportion of heart attack patients without any standard risk factors, such as high cholesterol.
+Research found that there is an increasing proportion of heart attack patients without any standard risk factors, such as high cholesterol.
 Over 30% people who have heart attacks have none of the lifestyle risk factors like smoking, obesity or high cholesterol.

 There are many relatively unknown reasons coming out and this is opening up space for new research on the occurrence of heart attacks and other CVDs.

-Family history of heart diseases, has a vital role to play in people suddenly getting heart attacks and stroke.
+Family history of heart diseases, has a vital role to play in heart attacks and stroke.
 Many fit and healthy people, who suffered from heart attacks, were reported to have a family history of heart disease, which included Sourav Ganguly and Bob Harper.